artongdou/CarND-PID-Control-Project/README.md

 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

+## PID Tuning
+I chose manual tuning for this project.
+I start with a P controller alone, which after a few trial it's not possible to drive the car around the track.
+It's observed that the vehicle will oscillate in straight line and go out of control at turn.
+One way to solve this is to add in D controller.
+I started with `Kd = 1` and no improvements are made.
+Member funtion `gain_contribution` to print out the contribution of P and D controller.
+Then it is obvious the D gain is too low.
+Setting `Kd = 10` results in good performance in straight line and mild turn.
+However it is still unstable during sharp turn.
+This is due to PD controller is not capable of controls the steering angle to a fixed value due to its nature.
+So I controller has to be added in to go through sharp turn.
+By setting `Ki = 1`, the car becomes unstable again, which is due to the slow response of the vehicle and the accumulated error will become too large quickly.
+Therefore, setting `Ki = 0.04` does a good job of keep the vehicle on track.
+Since we added in I controller, it's common that `Kd` has to be adjusted.
+Since we have extra input from the I controller, increasing `Kd` would help improve the settling time.
+Finally, `Kp = 1` `Ki = 0.04` `Kd = 16` yields the highest performance.

 ## Hints!

 * You don't have to follow this directory structure, but if you do, your work